Muntilan

 Muntilan is an administrative district (kecamatan) in the Magelang Regency, Central Java.
-Muntilan is about 15 km south of Magelang, 10 km from Mungkid, 25 km north of Yogyakarta, and 90 km from the main town of Semarang located on the northern coast of Java.
+Muntilan is located about 15 km south of Magelang, 10 km from Mungkid, 25 km from Yogyakarta, and 90 km from the main town of Semarang located on the northern coast of Java.
 The town of Muntilan is on the old railway route between Kebon Polo station in Magelang and the main Tugu station in Yogyakarta.
-Tourists on their way to the well-known Buddhist temple Borobudur usually pass through Muntilan.
+Tourists on their way to the famous Buddhist temple Borobudur usually pass through Muntilan.